The end of fundraising as we’ve known it

 All of us are hopeful that our messages, posts, and videos will “go viral,” but that’s like planning on picking a royal flush out of a deck of cards: possible, rare, and nothing we can control.

-And while this all sounds discouraging, let me remind you again that people are still giving $1 billion away every day.
+And while this end of fundraising sounds discouraging, let me remind you again that people are still giving $1 billion away every day.
 The question is whether they’re going to gift it to you or to some other worthy organization.

 So here’s the good news.
 There are solutions, strategies, and tactics that combat these fatigues.
 They are not easy.
 Some require an investment of money and time.
 Some will depend on third parties to create technology for our industry.
 And importantly, some simply require us to be creative and take risks.